 - Used CSS method: File – The file method is better if you care about the user experience.

-Preloading Settings
+Preloading

 Here are the preloading settings I use and recommend:

-- Preconnect: Enter the domain names – You can add the CDN and third-party custom font URLs in this field.
+- Preconnect: Enter the Domain Names – You can add the CDN and third-party custom font URLs in this field.
 Most caching plugins like WP Rocket come with this feature.
-So, use only one tool for domain preconnecting.
+So, use only one tool for domain pre-connecting.

-- DNS prefetch: Enter the domain names – If your website calls third-party domains for files such as Google Ads or Media.net ads, you should add these domains to the DNS prefetching option.
+- DNS prefetch: Enter the Domain Names – If your website calls third-party domains for files such as Google Ads or Media.net ads, you should add these domains to the DNS prefetching option.

-Lazy Loading Settings
+Lazy Loading

 Lazy Loading is an excellent way to improve the load time of images.
 I have enabled the lazy load images option on all of my websites.
 Here are the settings I recommend: